-$[\]frac{1}{6}$ Sites for more than 100 dwellings in the city centre and 50 dwellings elsewhere
+&lt;sup>4 Sites for more than 100 dwellings in the city centre and 50 dwellings elsewhere

-7 The identified sites include two Green Belt sites which are allocated for around 5,000 and 350 dwellings respectively in the Plan period.
+&lt;sup>5 The identified sites include two Green Belt sites which are allocated for around 5,000 and 350 dwellings respectively in the Plan period.
 The justification for those allocations, and for not allocating other Green Belt or greenfield sites, is considered under Issue E.

-- 58. Alongside the identified sites, the 2014 SHLAA includes a windfall allowance for some 7,600 dwellings over the remainder of the BDP period.
+- 57. Student households are included in the DCLG household projections.
+The sites identified in the SHLAA include sites with planning permission for just over 4,000 bedspaces in purpose-built student cluster flats and studio apartments.
+This level of provision is justified by evidence from the city's universities on the current demand from students, and DCLG have confirmed that such accommodation should be included in the monitoring of housing supply. - 58.
+Alongside the identified sites, the 2014 SHLAA includes a windfall allowance for some 7,600 dwellings over the remainder of the BDP period.
 This figure is based on an annual allowance that is initially set some way below the lowest windfall completion rates of recent years, and then increases gradually over the period to reflect the expected recovery in the housing market.
 Nonetheless, the maximum annual allowance is less than a quarter of the highest level experienced before the 2008 financial crisis.
 The calculation of the allowance specifically excludes development of residential gardens.
 I am satisfied therefore that the overall windfall allowance is based on sound evidence and is realistic and achievable.
 Indeed, in practice it is likely to be exceeded. - 59.
 Finally, the 2014 SHLAA makes a modest allowance of 800 additional dwellings from the Council's Empty Homes Strategy.
 There is clear evidence that the Strategy has succeeded in bringing well over 200 long-term empty homes back into use each year since 2011.
 The allowance of 800 assumes that 200 more will have been brought back into use each year until 2018, when current funding for the Strategy runs out.
 That is a realistic assumption. - 60.
 Thus the figure of around 51,800 dwellings, derived from the 2014 SHLAA, represents a sound assessment of the potential overall housing land supply during the BDP period.

-^B See EXAM 6, paras 6.7-6.13.
+&lt;sup>6 See EXAM 6, paras 6.7-6.13.

-9 See EXAM 6, Appendix 3.
+&lt;sup>7 See EXAM 6, Appendix 3.